 Methodological rigour and impartiality are key attributes of Cochrane reviews.
-In an era where the validity of research is under scrutiny, the impact of conflicts of interest (COI), real and perceived, cannot be underestimated.
+In an era where the validity of research is under scrutiny, the impact of conflicts of interest (COI), real and perceived, cannot be overestimated.
 It is critical, therefore, that Cochrane has a policy in place to minimize this concern and retain the confidence of all its stakeholders.

 To ensure Cochrane’s policy is fit for purpose, we are reviewing the Commercial Sponsorship Policy for Cochrane reviews and Cochrane review groups, which was last updated in October 2014.
 We aim to make it easier to identify, prevent and manage COI from initial declarations to published statements in Cochrane reviews.
 The revised policy will cover both financial and non-financial aspects of COI.
 By improving clarity and removing ambiguity, we hope that the new policy will deal with issues around perception and transparency.